Great Eating in France

 There is another out-of-town experience that is a compulsory visit for us.
 It is a great place to dine and it is also emblematic of much that can be said about the natural wine movement.
 The town to visit is Savigny-les-Beaune which is very close to Beaune – just a few kilometres away.
 The venue is a restaurant called Le Soleil.

 The restaurant and accommodation here is owned by Lola Taboury-Bize who also acts as sommelier for the restaurant.
-The chefs are our friends Laila Aouba and Svante Forstorp who, between them, have cooked in a number of our favourite restaurants in France.
+The chefs have cooked in a number of our favourite restaurants in France.
 Our recent meal was a triumph of vegetable-centric dishes of perfect precision in the execution of each component and the depth of flavour that they were able to coax out of each vegetable.

 And while you are in the area all coffee lovers should take the short drive to the tiny village of Saint Romain where you will find one of the most interesting coffee venues in France (called Saint Romain Coffee).
 It is both a serious coffee roaster and a place where you can go for a perfectly made filter coffee (check their Web site for opening times – they only open on a couple of days each week).
 The coffee is made from organic Ethiopian beans selected by the proprietor Matt McClune.